The Royal West of England Academy (RWA) is the oldest art gallery in Bristol and one of the country’s most established regional galleries.

 Soft Power: Lives Told Through Textile Art

-This exhibition (17 May–10 August 2025) explores how cloth conveys personal and collective stories.
+This exhibition (until 10 August 2025) explores how cloth conveys personal and collective stories.
 Textile artworks examine identity, empowerment and change, reflecting lived experiences.
 The pieces highlight hidden struggles, major events and connections between women across cultures.
 The exhibition features work by contemporary textile artists from around the world.

 Visiting the Royal West of England Academy (RWA)